johnbender/writing/_posts/2012-11-27-math-envy-and-coffeescripts-foibles.md

 -- a simple compound term
 if true then false else true

--- a more complex compund term, parens for clarity if false then false else (if true then false else true)
+-- a more complex compound term, parens for clarity if false then false else (if true then false else true)
 ```